kubernetes/community/committee-code-of-conduct/charter.md

 self-elected reason, they must notify the committee as well as the steering committee in writing.
 As a courtesy, such notifications should be given at least 30 calendar days in advance of their departure.

+### Participation in the Kubernetes steering committee
+Participation in both of these committees represents a conflict of interest.
+If a current code of conduct committee member chooses to run for the Kubernetes steering committee, they are required to announce their resignation from the code of conduct committee upon the announcement of their candidacy for steering (not after the election takes place).
+Their resignation would then take effect on the date the steering election concludes to allow notice time for a replacement member to be appointed.

 [email]: conduct@kubernetes.io